Bordered manifolds with torus boundary and the link surgery formula: Examples and basic properties

-Applying the homological perturbation lemma from Lemma~\ref{lem:homological-perturbation-DA-modules} induces an Alexander cobounded type-$DA$ bimodule structure on $\cZ_\infty^{\bF[U]}$ which is homotopy equivalent to ${}_{\cK} \cD_{\infty}^{\bF[U]}$.
+Applying the homological perturbation lemma from Lemma~\ref{lem:homological-perturbation-DA-modules} induces a type-$DA$ Alexander bimodule structure on $\cZ_\infty^{\bF[U]}$ which is homotopy equivalent to ${}_{\cK} \cD_{\infty}^{\bF[U]}$.
 This bimodule structure is easily checked to coincide with our definition of ${}_{\cK} \cZ_{\infty}^{\bF[U]}$, completing the proof. \end{proof}